 In a SHTF world I don’t think we’d need to be superfit to survive would we?
 As long as our trigger finger (for gun or crossbow) is in good shape we should be able to do alright.
 We’d just either barricade ourselves in our home with our food/water stockpile and sit tight, or travel to an out-of-town bugout location by vehicle or bike and sit tight there.
 We wouldn’t even need to run after game, because no animal can outrun a bullet, crossbow bolt or arrow.

 This guy has obviously never had to run through a minefield while being fired at by snipers.
 I doubt he has ever even been hunting.
-Even in the best-planned conditions, hunting still requires a lot of physical skill, like endurance and strength for carrying a heavy weapon long periods of time.
+Even in the best-planned conditions, hunting still requires a lot of physical skill, like endurance and strength, to carry a heavy weapon for long periods of time.

 As a whole, preppers are overly reliant on their firearms.
 If your entire prepping plan comes down to “stock more bullets,” then you are probably not physically fit for survival.